wasp-os/wasp-os/docs/appguide.rst

 press the physical button again to return to normal mode with the application cleared out.

-When in need to compare execution speed of several pieces of code , one can also use `--exec` to quickly time portions of code.
-A boiler plate code is provided in `./tools/wasptool/code_timer.py`.
+When in need to find out which coding method is quickest on the watch, , one can also use `--exec` to quickly benchmark code snippets.
+A quick benchmarking script can be found in `./tools/wasptool/code_benchmark.py`.

 .. _Uploading in source code form: